 APEX Nanosuit: APEX nanosuits first saw use during the Fall.
-Built of a mix of analogue components and nanotechnology, the nanosuit has a guasi-organic appearance of fullerene bundles maintained by a host of nanites.
+Built of a mix of analogue components and nanotechnology, the nanosuit has a quasi-organic appearance of fullerene bundles maintained by a host of nanites.
 The APEX nanosuit is capable of repairing itself quickly, and is built to withstand nanoswarms by countering them with the user's own guardian nanites.
 Using a cocktail of nanowarfare systems, they are able to provide a degree of immunity against nanoplague infection; they do a massive 2d10 damage to any nanoswarm that they come into contact with each combat round that they are in contact.
 This compound nanoswarm has a Durability of 200 (due to being issued from multiple hives), and a range of 20 meters; it actively hunts down nanoswarms and pathogens that it encounters.
 The APEX nanosuit cannot be used with smart material based armor, which is often attacked by its nanoswarms, though it can be worn under conventional armor.

 Despite being moderately effective against exsurgent virus, the APEX nanosuit failed to receive traction; it provides relatively lousy protection and makes it impossible to wear modern combat armor, lacks exemptions for friendly nanoswarms, and provided too little protection from the TITANs' nanoswarms.
-However, where minimal contact, rather than long term exposure, is possible, the APEX nanosuit performed well.
+However, the APEX nanosuit performed well where contact could be minimized.
 [Expensive (Minimum 20,000)]